ianlewis/www.ianlewis.org/en/_posts/2024-05-23-understanding-github-artifact-attestations.md

    against the signing certificate’s OID claims.

-Notice that nowhere here did we actually use the contents of the SLSA provenance for verification.
+Notice that nowhere here did we actually use the contents of the SLSA predicate for verification.
 We’ll discuss why this is below.

 ## A Good User Experience